dmbarbour/glas/docs/GlasCLI.md

 Currently this is a read-only API.
 I don't want the complication of correctly handling mutation of GLAS_PATH.
 The primary use of environment variables is to support ad-hoc configuration, such as access to GLAS_PATH, or to HOME where more configs might be kept.

+### Standard Input and Output

+Consoles start with streams open for standard input and output.

 ### Filesystem

 The Glas CLI needs just enough access to the filesystem to support bootstrap and live-coding.
 This includes reading and writing files, browsing the filesystem, and watching for changes.
 The API must also be adapted for asynchronous interaction.